systemli/ansible-role-apt_repositories/README.md

     key_path: # a file path in the role `files` dir instead of `key`
 ```

 Furthermore, it supports `preset` values.
 For an example see `vars/gitlab.yml`.
+Presets can be partially overridden.

+Current presets:

+  - gitlab
+  - jitsi
+  - prosody
+  - sury

 PRs welcome!
-Presets can be partially overridden.

 Example Playbook
 ----------------